 - The Support Group for PoC with Eating Problems: A soon-to-be online support group focused on fostering body positivity.

-- Lazarus Nance Letcher: A person using music, writing, and different forms of activism to share the stories of the QTBIPOC experience.
+- Lazarus Nance Letcher: Lazarus Letcher’s website is a hub for his music, writing, and different forms of activism to share the stories of his experiences as a QTBIPOC.